shanico91/My-Chess/README.md

 # My-Chess
-My implementation to the game of chess In order to sharpen coding skills an try design patterns :)
+My implementation to the game of chess in order to sharpen coding skills and try design patterns :)

-This is a console implementation of chess.
+This is a console implementationץ